Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 dx run --instance-type mem1_ssd1_x8 app-cloud_workstation --ssh
 ```

 A full list of instance types for AWS can be found [here](https://wiki.dnanexus.com/API-Specification-v1.0.0/Instance-Types#).
 Make sure the instance type you choose has sufficient memory for your purposes.
-Select a maximum life span for this CLoud Workstation, for example 24h.
+Select a maximum life span for this Cloud Workstation, for example 24h.

 We then need to reset some environment variables so that we can access files in other projects: